bzeiss/musicalc/README.md

 A cross-platform music calculator application built with Go and Fyne.
 Provides real-time calculators for tempo, pitch, sampling, and time-stretching operations commonly used in music production and audio engineering.

 This project is heavily inspired by [MusicMath](https://dev.laurentcolson.com/musicmath.html), an excellent tool currently exclusive to the Apple ecosystem.
-This version aims to bring that same utility to all platforms, reimagined with a unique look and feel.
+This version aims to bring that same utility to all platforms, with a simpler look and feel.
 To support the original creator, I will not be providing pre-compiled macOS binaries; I encourage macOS users to purchase the original MusicMath instead.
 However, the source remains open for those who prefer to build it manually.

 ## Features